issue-ops/validator/README.md

 validation scripts into the workspace where this action is run (by default the `actions/checkout` action will pull the default branch).

-### Third-Party Libraries
+### Step 3: Additional Libraries

-If your custom validator requires third-party libraries that are not included on [GitHub-hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners#supported-software)
+If your custom validator requires libraries that are not included on [GitHub-hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners#supported-software)
 (or not installed on self-hosted runners), you will need to include additional steps in the workflow to ensure that they are available before this action runs.